 If you are presenting a poster, this application form will request your permission to include your poster in the online poster collection at MINDS@UW.

 D. Deadline for Application:

-The UW-Eau Claire Celebration of Research and Creative Activity is scheduled for May 1–May 2, 2013 in Davies Center.
-Applications must be submitted online by March 7.
+The UW-Eau Claire Celebration of Research and Creative Activity is scheduled for April 30-May 1, 2014 in Davies Center.
+Applications must be submitted online by March 6.

 All posters should include the official UW-Eau Claire seal and wordmark in agreement with the University Communications Graphic Standards Guide.
 Each poster should list the title of the project, the student(s)' names, the faculty mentor name(s), and the department name(s).
 The poster dimensions should not exceed 46x46 inches to fit the poster board.
 (Note that posters printed on campus are limited to 42x46 inches.)
 The acknowledgements section should mention the source of your research funding, if applicable.

 Please visit the LTS Research Poster Printing Service site for more information about printing and designing your poster.
 Also, you may visit MINDS@UW to view previously published posters or visit the CERCA Photo Gallery.